- Porphyria is a group of diseases caused by problems with red blood cells that lead to a build-up in the body of chemicals called porphyrins.

 - numbness in the arms and legs

 Because porphyria can cause so many different symptoms, it can be hard to diagnose.
-Your doctor can talk to you and examine you, and will probably want to arrange urine or blood tests as well.
+Your doctor will ask you questions about your symptoms, your family medical history, and will examine you.
+They will probably want to arrange urine or blood tests as well.

-- avoid any drugs that may trigger an attack — check the list at the Porphyria Association Australia
+- avoiding any medicines or drugs that may trigger an attack — check the list at the Porphyria Association Australia

-- protect your skin from the sun as much as possible
+- protecting your skin from the sun as much as possible

 Your doctor may also advise you about:

-- medication to control pain, or any nausea or vomiting
+- medication to control pain, nausea or vomiting

-- other medication to reduce the amount of porphyrin in the blood
+- other medicines to reduce the amount of porphyrin in your blood

-- regular blood donation or blood-letting to reduce the amount of porphyrin in the blood.
+- regular venesection (also known as phlebotomy or blood-letting) to reduce the amount of porphyrin in the blood.